bartkessels/bartkessels.github.io/content/pages/about.md

 description: Everything you need to know about me.
 ---

 Something I think is required to be known, all posts on this website are completely written by me and checked by a LLM to make sure my sentences are correct and legible.
-Every task that I can't do and doesn't require any creativeness is done using Github Copilot.
+Every task that I can't do and doesn't require any creativeness is done using GitHub Copilot.

 To be completely transparent, these are the tasks I delegate to various AI-tools: